johnalison/obsidian-notes/Journal/6 September 2024 Friday.md

 - Automated the overwriting of auxiliary jet branches ...
 Needed for MC/data differences
 - How to remove branches from skims?
 	- A: skip_branches in config
-	- Can this be done dynamically ?  think so.
+	- Can this be done dynamically ?  think so....yes DONE
-	- DONE
 - Running the HH declustering ... failed b/c memory ?
 - Testing in tmux 335..out of memory...
 Retrying **cmslpc304** with 2 workers ... works **real    82m51.408s**
 - save sumw2 from input metadata